-Replacing and purchasing boats, ergos and blades etc. is spent from the Capital account.
+The cost of replacing and purchasing boats, ergos and blades etc. is met by the Capital account.

 Freshers Costs:

 This is the cost required to recruit freshers to the boat club and then subsequently train them over Michaelmas term.
 This is typically spent on publicity for rowing around college at the beginning of Michaelmas term and paying for experienced coaches to take over from the lower boats captains for the top novice crews towards the end of the Michaelmas term.